 - Customs clearance clerk

 - Employment clerk

 - Executive HR manager

 - Payroll officer

 The implementation of the Saudization plan is being carried out in a phased approach, with specific professions and sectors targeted at different times.
-For instance, the transition to 50% to 100% Saudization in licensed aviation professions is scheduled to commence on 15 March 2023.
-Similarly, Saudization at a rate of 50% in optics professions is planned to begin on 18 March 2023.
+For example, the transition to 100% Saudization in licensed aviation professions commenced on 15 March 2023.
+Likewise, Saudization at a rate of 50% in optics professions began on 18 March 2023.

 In addition, the Ministry of Human Resources and Social Development has issued various decisions pertaining to Saudization and employment requirements for selected professions in sectors such as marketing, healthcare, medical appliances, dentistry, and pharmaceuticals.
 These new regulations were enforced between April and May 2022, introducing updated guidelines and standards for workforce composition in these sectors.